Overall Score 7 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-Ingress protection ratings refer to the level of protection given by an enclosure, against dust and liquids.
-The letters 'IP' are followed by two values The first value means protection against solids say dust, while the second refers to protection against liquids (sweat).
+IP ratings is the level of protection given by an enclosure, against dust and water.
+The letters 'IP' are followed by two values The first value of the IP rating represents protection against solids say dust, while the second refers to resistance against liquids (sweat).

-Scoring IPX4, the JLab Go Air Pop's rating is read as, the first value of X denotes that no data available to specify a protection rating, and the second value of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
-In comparison to the JLab Go Air Pop, Jabra Elite 7 Pro have a rating of IP57 meaning that
+Scoring IPX4, the JLab Go Air Pop's rating is read as, the first value of X denotes that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Compared to the JLab Go Air Pop, Jabra Elite 7 Pro have a rating of IP57 meaning that

 ingress of dust is not totally prevented but dust does not enter in harmful quantities to interfere with the correct operation or impair safety